Elliott Roosevelt (general): Later life

-Roosevelt emigrated to Portugal in 1972, but left for England after the revolution in 1974.
+Roosevelt emigrated to Portugal in 1972, but left for England after the Portuguese Carnation Revolution in 1974.
 He moved back to the United States, living in Bellevue, Washington; Indian Wells, California; and Scottsdale, Arizona.
 As Roosevelt approached his eightieth year, his final ambition was to "outlive James."
 However, Roosevelt died at age 80 of heart and liver failure.
 Brother James died 10 months later in August 1991.

 Author and biographer

-Elliott authored numerous books, including a mystery series in which his mother, Eleanor Roosevelt, is the detective, as Murieron and the First Lady (1984).
+Elliott authored numerous books, including a mystery series in which his mother, Eleanor Roosevelt, is the detective, as Murder and the First Lady (1984).

 Roosevelt described his experiences with his father during five important war conferences in his best-selling book As He Saw It.
 He also edited FDR: His Personal Letters, published after the war in four volumes.
 With James Brough, Roosevelt wrote a highly personal book about his parents called The Roosevelts of Hyde Park: An Untold Story, in which he revealed details about the sexual lives of his parents, including his father's relationships with mistress Lucy Mercer and secretary Marguerite ("Missy") LeHand as well as graphic details surrounding the 1921 paralytic illness that crippled his father.
 Published in 1973, the biography also contains valuable insights into FDR's run for vice-president, his rise to the governorship of New York, and his capture of the presidency in 1932, particularly with the help of Louis McHenry Howe.
 A sequel to An Untold Story with James Brough, published in 1975 and titled A Rendezvous With Destiny, carried the Roosevelt saga to the end of World War II.
 Mother R.: Eleanor Roosevelt's Untold Story, also with Brough, was published in 1977; The Conservators, a political book, in 1982.
 Eleanor Roosevelt, with Love: A Centenary Remembrance, came out in 1984.